✓ Updated June 2026

 A few things marketed for dorm room vibes that often don’t work out:

-• Throw pillows in large quantities — they look good in a setup photo and spend the rest of the year being moved off the bed twice a day
+• Throw pillows in large quantities.
+They look good in a setup photo and spend the rest of the year being moved off the bed twice a day

 The Part That Matters Most